Xfinity Wi-Fi keeps disconnecting? Here’s how to fix it

 Check the distance

 More often than not, it is the distance between your device and the router to blame.
-If you are too far away from the router, the signal will be weak and will keep dropping.
+If you are too far from the router, the signal will be weak and keep dropping.

 One simple way to check whether you are too far from the router is to check the Wi-Fi status bar on your device.
 If the signal strength is low (one or two bars), you are likely too far away from the router.